Go

 My Goal?
 To Bring TED to You

-Twice a year there’s an amazing conference called the TED Conference that takes place.
+Twice a year there’s an amazing conference called the that takes place.
 It’s an astounding collection of people and speakers.
 In the past it has featured such speakers as Bill Gates, Larry Ellison, Frank Gehry, Jane Goodall, Billy Graham.
 Here’s a short introduction.
 And here’s a list of just a few of the people who will be speaking this year:

 Nicholas Negroponte – Founder and Director of MIT’s Media Lab